Parent Carer Workshops

 How are Nan & Cheryl qualified to run these workshops?

 Cheryl Wyatt is a fully trained, very experienced, IAS officer working for the Information Advisory Service in Bolton.
 She has legal SEND training that is offered to IAS officers through IPSEA.
-Cheryl works closely, although independently, with Bolton Council and understands in detail the processes within the SEND system.
-Cheryl is also Mum to a teenager with significant SEND so has personal experience of the journey.
+Cheryl is also Mum to a teenager with SEND so has personal experience of the journey.

 Nan is Chairperson of Bolton Parent Carers.
-Nan’s knowledge comes from the representative aspect of her role with BPC.
 She sits at a strategic level with a number of groups with Bolton Council where SEND is on the agenda and has input and knowledge of current processes and also future planning in Bolton.
-Nan is also Mum to a teenager with complex SEND.
+SInce 2019, Nan has also worked part-time at Bolton IAS and is trained in SEND law.
+Nan is also Mum to a teenager with SEND.

 How do you fund your workshops?

-We use some funding from our parent participation grant that we receive as a parent carer forum.
-However, the majority of the costs involved are covered by a National Lottery Grant that we secured in 2018.
+We use funding from our parent participation grant that we receive as a parent carer forum.

 Do you run workshops on the weekends or school holidays?